 Then the news was released this week, via Ms. Phoenix’s personal twitter account, that she will be in the sequel ‘Bandit Hound II’ directed by Michelle Danner.
-Michelle has worked with a range of A-listers from James Franco, Zooey Deschanel, Gerard Butler to Penelope Cruz.
-Read about her story below as she shares it with the Edgemar Center!
+Danner has worked with a range of A-listers from James Franco, Zooey Deschanel, Gerard Butler to Penelope Cruz.
+Read about her story below as she shares it with the Acting coach Edgemar Center!

 PLEASE BEGIN WITH A BRIEF INTRODUCTION OF YOURSELF

 I grew up around theater as a child performer, and was often called upon when young performers were required to memorize large amounts of text for live performances.
 My formal training in dance and theater began as a pre-teen with a local theatre company.
 Afterwards, I would soon find myself studying dramatic arts in Acting coach college.

 What really gave me a head start in the business was a beer commercial just after college.
 I was working at a bar to pay off my student loans and was asked to audition.
 I got the part!

 After that commercial, getting an agent was a lot easier, and I started really working steadily as both a commercial and print model.